jooohyunpark/itp-wou-fall-2022/*/README.md

 # Docs

-This document serves as a resource archive to park some linked content from syllabus.
+This section serves as a resource archive to park some linked content from syllabus.

 ## List of creative portfolio sites